CrowderSoup/social/README.md

     - Reblog/Repost/Reply
     - "Like" of a URL
 - Add webmention endpoint, this will be the sole source of "comments" to start
+- Allow sending of webmentions so I can interact with other on the IndieWeb

+### Future Roadmap
+- IndieAuth server
+- Micropub server
+- Microsub server (and reader interface)